 Going North it is the reverse but as you approach Paris use Lille as your general guide.
 This route takes you around the external periphique to the east of Paris which is motorway all the way and tends to keep moving at all times, absence of accidents permitting.

-There are many other options available, but for a speedy transition past Paris I have always found this to be one of the best routes.
+There are many other options available, but for a speedy transition past Paris we have always found this to be one of the best routes.

 Stop Over Information